 - 1. The Inclusive Services Committee meets once a year to discuss needs and priorities. - 2.
 Provide member libraries with access to expertise and consulting to assist them in planning, developing, and evaluating services for special populations.
-In 2019, consultant attended the Leadership & Exchange in Arts and Disability (LEAD) conference in Denver to continue to build knowledge regarding best practices in this important area of service. - 3.
+In 2020, consultant attended the Culturally Assessibility Converence and shared information with libraries. - 3.
 Maintain collection of professional materials on special needs topics, include articles in e-newsletter, and offer CE opportunities to raise awareness of inclusive services. - 4.
 Facilitate member libraries' use of the Department of Public Instruction's website and valuable resources. - 5.
 Facilitate collaborations with member libraries, appropriate agencies, and other systems on services to special populations. - 6.
 Collaborate with member libraries or other systems to obtain grants which provide funding to serve special populations. - 7.
 Support member library outreach efforts to extend services to underserved populations.
 Target groups include persons with disabilities, persons who are unemployed, underemployed, and/or seeking to improve their job skills, persons who are incarcerated, and persons in need of improving literacy and reading skills, and have difficulty using libraries because of their educational, cultural, and socioeconomic background. - 8.
 Provide books for incarcerated individuals through partnership with the county jails. - 9.
 Assist member libraries in exploring and acquiring new technologies to serve users with disabilities. - 10.
 Shares a list of countywide available interpreters with member libraries. - 11.
 Attend DLT inclusive services meetings and communicate information to member libraries. - 12.
 Coordinate the Library Memory Project that includes Memory Cafés that involve partnering libraries as well as the Alzheimer's Association and the Aging and Disabilities Resource Center. - 13.
-Continue to work with libraries who completed accessiblity scans helping them consider recommended improvements. - 14.
+Continue to work with libraries who completed accessibility scans helping them consider recommended improvements. - 14.
 Continue to send out inclusivity tips for libraries in monthly marketing emails.